 At Dechter & Moy Dentistry in Silver Spring MD, we are committed to providing our patients with the highest level of care.
-Part of that commitment involves incorporating state of the art dental technology into our practice to help create a more precise, personalized treatment plan.
+Part of that commitment involves incorporating state of the art dental technology into our practice.
+This allows us to create a more precise, personalized treatment plan.

 Advanced Dental Technology in Silver Spring, MD

 CEREC stands for Chair-side Economical Restoration of Esthetic Ceramics.
 The complete CEREC unit allows your dentist to design, create and place ceramic restoration during a single visit.
 CEREC technology allows us to take digital images of your teeth, and convert it into a 3-D virtual model.
-CEREC virtually eliminates the need for messy gag-reflex inducing impressions, temporary restorations, and multiple visits over weeks and weeks to the dentist.
+CEREC virtually eliminates the need for messy impressions, temporary restorations, and multiple visits over weeks and weeks to the dentist.

-With CEREC, your dentist can design beautiful, custom-made restoration on their computer screen.
-Once the final design is approved, it is sent to a milling machine.
-The milling unit creates high-quality restorations, which our dentists can fit and place in our Silver Spring dentist office all in the same visit.
+With CEREC, your dentist can design a beautiful, custom made restoration on their computer screen.
+Once the dentist approves the final design, we will send it to a milling machine.
+The milling unit creates high quality restorations, which our dentists can fit and place in our Silver Spring dentist office in one visit.

-3-D imaging allows your dentist to take high-resolution images of the soft and hard tissue in the mouth, including the teeth, jaw bone, nerves, and gums.
-3-D imaging is more precise, more accurate, and more efficient than traditional 2-D imaging methods.
+3-D imaging allows your dentist to take high resolution images of the soft and hard tissue in the mouth.
+This includes the teeth, jaw bone, nerves, and gums.
+It is more precise, more accurate, and more efficient than traditional 2-D imaging methods.

 3-D imaging can help with the diagnosis, treatment planning, and execution of dental implants, orthodontics, cosmetic procedures, and restorative treatments.
-3-D imaging also limits the amount of radiation a patient is exposed to.
-A simple scan can produce a wide scope of views and angles that can be enhanced and analyzed to provide a complete evaluation.
+3-D imaging also limits the amount of radiation exposure.
+A scan can produce a wide scope of views and angles that the dentist can enhance and use for a complete evaluation.
 Also, the use of 3-D imaging technology often creates a more convenient and pleasant dental visit for the patient.

 Digital x-rays can be used as an alternative to traditional x- rays.
-Digital x-rays emit a lower percentage of radiation, making them the ideal choice for most dentists.
-Digital x -rays also provide a more precise and accurate depiction of the intended x-ray site.
+They emit a lower percentage of radiation, making them the ideal choice for most dentists.
+Digital x -rays also provide a more precise depiction of the intended x-ray site.

 Computer Guided Dental Implants